Question: How can I reduce background from unbound CMOs when using the 3’ CellPlex kit for Cell Multiplexing?

 |PBS + 1% BSA + RNase Inhibitor (0.2 U/μl)||Nuclei|

-We recommend including 1% BSA in the wash buffer post CMO labeling.
-We do not recommend decreasing the percentage of BSA in the wash buffer.
-During in-house experiments, we found that using 1% BSA, compared to various other wash buffers tested (including 0.04% BSA), produces the best signal to noise ratios in CellPlex data and also minimizes cell/nuclei loss and aggregation.
+If using BSA, we do not recommend decreasing the percentage of BSA in the wash buffer below 1%.
+During in-house experiments, we found that using 1% BSA, compared to various other wash buffers tested (including 0.04% BSA), produces the best signal-to-noise ratios in CellPlex data and also minimizes cell/nuclei loss and aggregation.

 For in-house experiments, cells/nuclei were suspended in the following buffers before CMO labeling: